raspibolt/raspibolt/guide/bonus/bitcoin/Samourai Dojo.md

 $ sudo su - dojo
 ```

-* Display the link and check that it is not shown in red (this would indicate an error).
+* Display the link and check that it is not shown in red (this would indicate an error)

 ```sh
 $ ls -la